-January 21, 2022 by Chris McGlynn and Eddie Scott in Awards with 0 comments
+January 13, 2022 by Fiona "Scotti" Nugent and Mags Colvett in Awards with 0 comments

 Ultiworld’s 2021 College Awards are presented by the National Ultimate Training Camp; all opinions are those of the author(s).
 NUTC helps young players become better athletes and community members.

 Each year, Ultiworld presents our annual College Awards.
-While the 2021 college season certainly wasn’t typical with its abbreviated regular season and the first to host a fall Championship Series, we still want to celebrate and honor the tremendous performances we saw.
+While the 2021 college season certainly wasn’t typical with its quick course through a fall Series to a first-ever December College Championships, we still want to celebrate and honor the tremendous performances we saw.

 Our awards continue with the Defensive Player of the Year, recognizing the individual, and two runners-up, who we felt were the top defensive performers this spring.
 Whether through generating blocks, shutting down options, helping out teammates, or all of the above, these defenders stood out doing the tough work that too often go unrecognized.